How do I sell my house privately without involving an estate agent?

-Use these eleven steps to sell you house without an estate agent.
+Use these eleven steps to sell your house without an estate agent.

-Step #1 to sell your house without an estate agent – Make your house sellable
+Step #1 to sell your house without an estate agent – Make your house saleable

 The interesting thing is and something that always amazes me is it’s rare for an estate agent to offer guidance on this point without first being prompted.